Kenan7/su-borcu/README.md

-A simple script that gives to you input, if you input your subscriber code it prints your name and debt for water.
-Script is parsing data from https://www.e-gov.az API.
+A simple script that outputs debt info.
+Script gets data from https://www.e-gov.az API.
 Also keep in mind that this works for just Azerbaijani people.